apache/apisix/docs/en/latest/plugins/prometheus.md

     | consumer     | The `consumer_name` of the consumer that matches the request.
 If it does not match, the default value is an empty string. |
     | node         | The `ip` of the upstream node. |

-* `Bandwidth`: Total Bandwidth (egress/ingress) flowing through apisix.
-The total bandwidth of each service or all services can be counted.
+* `Bandwidth`: Total Bandwidth (egress/ingress) flowing through APISIX.
+The total bandwidth of per service can be counted.

     Attributes：